IPMonitor Class

 adapter_countThe number of records in the Adapter arrays.

-adapter_descriptionDescription of the adapter.
+adapter_descriptionThe description of the network adapter.

 adapter_nameThe name of the adapter.